slip-slap/slip-slap.github.io/_posts/pl/c++/core/template/2017-03-08-pl-compile-c++-gp-template.md

 #### Galois
 1. C++ provides a lot of features, but we don't need to use them, it's up to you, based on your practice.
+2. Stroustrup originally used *class* to specify types in templates to avoid introducing a new keyword.
+Some in the committee introduced a new keyword *typename* to resolve syntactic ambiguity, and decided to let it also be used to specify templated types to reduce confusion.